sysramap/RAMMap/README.md

 The interface presents multiple tabs with clear summaries and sortable lists, enabling quick investigation of large allocations and file-backed memory.
 RAMMap is especially useful when troubleshooting issues like unexplained memory growth, sluggish responsiveness after long uptimes, or workloads that trigger heavy paging.
 By showing per-file and per-process contributions to mapped and cached memory, it supports evidence-based tuning and root-cause analysis.

-Beyond reporting, RAMMap offers safe maintenance capabilities that allow specific memory lists to be refreshed for troubleshooting purposes, including options like clearing the standby list.
-Applied responsibly, these features can help verify whether performance problems stem from cached data rather than genuine memory leaks.
-In general, RAMMap serves as an effective companion for Windows memory analysis, combining visibility and management features that complement Sysinternals tools and conventional performance counters.
+In addition to its reporting features, RAMMap includes safe maintenance actions for refreshing certain memory lists, such as the standby list, to support diagnostics.
+Used appropriately, these actions can help identify whether performance symptoms are related to cached data instead of a real memory leak.
+Overall, RAMMap is a useful tool for analyzing Windows memory, providing both transparency and control that work well with other Sysinternals tools and standard performance monitoring counters.